 Reformed denominations are historically Calvinist

 The word “Reformed” can refer to Protestant people, theology, or churches.
-In some contexts, “Reformed” can also refer to liberal and progressive movements inside certain tradition that desire to reform conservative teaching.
+In some contexts, “Reformed” can also refer to liberal and progressive movements inside certain traditions that desire to reform conservative teaching.
+(Also see What Denominations Are Arminian?)

 “Reformed” is also the name of a denomination in the Protestant tradition that adheres to Calvinist theology.
 Denominations in this tradition include,